Monique-nel/BFB321-Group04/README.md

 Ize, please add the wireframes here later

-##Database Design
+## Database Design

-THe database this application functions with contains XXX main tables, integrated with one another. **B, elaborate here, I don't understand it as well as you do**
+The database this application functions with contains XXX main tables, integrated with one another. **B, elaborate here, I don't understand it as well as you do**

 The Relationship between the different entities in the database is explored in the ERD below.

 ## Getting started

 Prerequisites